krishn113/krishn113/README.md

 ##  💫 About Me:
 Hey there!
 I’m a Computer Science student with a passion for coding.
 When I’m not lost in lines of code, you’ll catch me grooving to the beat, turning every rhythm into a creative adventure.
 Always up for teaming up on exciting and fun projects! 🙌

 Feel free to drop me a line at ag.krishna0807@gmail.com!
-Let’s make some magic happen! ✨

 ## 🌐 Socials: